kmarkovich/kmarkovich.github.io/_pages/about.md

 ---
 <img src="images/IMG_2248.JPG" width="400">

 I am a Quantitative Hydrogeologist working with at [INTERA Incorporated](https://www.intera.com/).
 My research interests include characterizing groundwater flowpaths and responses to climate change and advancing groundwater decision support modeling.
+I will be starting as an assistant professor with the UNM Earth and Planetary Sciences Department in January of 2026.
+I am looking for an MSc or PhD student to start in Fall 2026, please see my vacancies page for more information.

 I received my Ph.D. in Hydrologic Sciences from the [University of California, Davis](https://www.hsgg.ucdavis.edu/) and my B.Sc. in Geology with a Focus on Hydrogeology from the [University of Texas at Austin](https://www.jsg.utexas.edu/).
 Before joining INTERA, I was an NSF Postdoctoral Fellow at the [University of Arizona Department of Hydrology and Atmospheric Sciences](https://has.arizona.edu/).